Toni744/UMG-EKS-Gitops/README.md

 **Steps:**
 1. Build Docker image (multi-stage, Python 3.12)
 2. Push to ECR with commit SHA tag
-3. Update `deploy/kustomize/kustomization.yaml` with new image
+3. Update `deploy/deployment.yaml` with new image tag
 4. Commit back to repository

 ### Adding Secrets to the Github Pipeline